Stark was a senator from Oregon and was a Democrat. He served from 1861 to 1863.

 Alleged misconduct & resolution

 Stark faced an allegation of disloyalty to the Union.
 On Feb.
 27, 1862, the Senate voted to seat him 26-19 since his public statements came before he was in the Senate.
-On Feb.
-28, 1862, Stark requested another investigation, presumably to more fully exonerate him.
-On Apr.
-22, 1862, the committee reported that based on Stark's public statements, he supported the rebellion and Charles Sumner introduced a resolution to expel him.
+Stark requested another investigation, presumably to more fully exonerate him, and on Apr.
+22, a committee reported that based on his public statements, he supported the rebellion, and Charles Sumner introduced a resolution to expel him.
 On Jun.
-6, 1862, the Senate expulsion vote was defeated 21-16, apparently because Stark had only a few more months to serve.
+6, the expulsion resolution was defeated 21-16, apparently because Stark had only a few more months to serve.

 |Feb.
 27, 1862||Senate voted to seat him 26-19 since his public statements came before he was in the Senate.|